This post contains affiliate links. Please see my disclosure about affiliate links here.

 There are direct ferry services between France and Ireland, UK, Italy and North Africa.
 Check out the Direct Ferries website for connections.

 Is France a safe country to visit: You should have no problem in smaller towns but be vigilant in the larger cities at night.
 France has experienced acts of terrorism in recent years.
 Security has been increased significantly since then and the French government has a guide on how to react in the event of a terrorist attack.

-The Metro may be Paris’s world-renowned public transport system but I discovered a budget and fun way of traversing the City of Light over ground.
-Check out my tips and experience of the Vélib’ free bicycle system in Pedal-powered Paris: Using a Vélib’ Bike
+The Metro may be Paris’s world-renowned public transport system.
+But I discovered a budget and fun way of traversing the City of Light over ground.
+Check out my tips and experience of the Vélib’ free bicycle system in my Bike Rental Paris Post.